nerla-alessandro/Cryptography/README.md

     -The key needed for this cryptographic technique has to be random, as long as the plaintext and never reused (to follow Shannon's perfect secrecy theorem).

-    -The key can be generated through the program itself and can be a maximum of 4,294,967,295 characters long.
+    -The key can be generated through the program itself.

     -The Encryption/Decryption time is proportional to the key size.
 This issue will be addressed in the future.